secML/secML.github.io/src/content/post/class7.md

 > Jieyu Zhao, Tianlu Wang, Mark Yatskar, Vicente Ordonez, Kai-Wei Chang. _Men Also Like Shopping:Reducing Gender Bias Amplification using Corpus-level Constraints_. [arXiv preprint arXiv:1709.10207](https://arxiv.org/pdf/1707.09457.pdf).
 July 2017.

 Language is increasingly being used to identify some rich visual recognition tasks.
 And structured prediction models are widely applied to these tasks to take advantage of correlations between co-ocurring labels and visual inputs.
-However, in advertently, there can be social biases encoded in the model training procedure, which may magnify some stereotypes and poses challenge in the fairness of (machine learning) model decision making.
+However, inadvertently, there can be social biases encoded in the model training procedure, which may magnify some stereotypes and poses challenge in the fairness of (machine learning) model decision making.

 Researchers found that datasets for these tasks contain significant gender bias and models trained on these biased dataset further amplifies these existing biases.
 An example provided in the paper is, the activity "cooking" is over 33% more likely to refer females than males in the training set, and a model trained on this dataset can further amplify the disparity of gender ratio to 68% at test time.
 And to tackle the problem, the author proposed to adopt corpus-level constraints for calibrating existing structured prediction models.
 Specifically, the author limit the gender bias of the model deviate by only a small amount from what is in the original training data.